 Analytics are quickly progressing beyond providing a rear-view mirror of what happened in the past to companies and provides a more predictive glimpse into the future.
 There are a wide variety of business analytics applications, and all of them share a common set of features that enable them to provide descriptive, predictive, prescriptive and cognitive analytics.
 The most advanced business analytics applications include support for Big Data analytics that relies on large-scale data sets and a few are already supporting machine learning algorithms that seek to find the best possible answer to complex business questions, often hidden in large-scale data sets.
 The entire area of business analytics is proliferating today and there is an abundance of innovation in this field, so be sure to evaluate more than just a handful of vendors when choosing a solution.

-Bottom line: With the insights gained from business analytics, companies are discovering entirely new ways to increase sales, improve operations and become more profitable.
+Bottom line: With the insights gained from business analytics, companies can make better decisions to increase sales, improve operations and become more profitable.

-Key features to consider when evaluating Business Analytics software options
+Key features to consider when evaluating Business Analytic software options

 Self-Service Data Preparation

-One of the most powerful benefits coming out of the shift in business analytics applications being away from IT to business analyst needs is the jump in self-service data preparation workflows and usability.
-This area is flourishing right now in business analytics, and will continue to grow as open sourcing programming languages including AngularJS become more pervasively adopted.
+One of the most powerful benefits coming out of the shift in business analytics applications being away from IT to business analyst needs is the jump in self-service business intelligence and data preparation workflows and usability.
+This area is flourishing right now in business intelligence and business analytics, and will continue to grow as open sourcing programming languages including AngularJS become more pervasively adopted.
 All of this is very good news for companies looking at new business analytics apps, as the usability continues to improve and interactive visualization tools and views now become standard.

 Natural Language Query And Search